Disability Assistance

 Aircraft Business Class Economy Class

-Airbus A330-300* Fully moveable armrests at positions
+Airbus A330-3002 Fully moveable armrests at positions

-1AG, 2DH, 3AG, 4DH,
+1AG, 2DH, 3AG, 4DH, 5AG, 6DH and 7ADGK.

-Exit and bulkhead rows have fixed armrests.
+Moveable armrests other than in exit and bulkhead rows which have fixed armrests.

-Airbus A330-200* Fully moveable armrests at positions
+Airbus A330-2001 Fully moveable armrests at positions

 2AGH, 3D, 4AGH, 5D and 6AGH.

-Exit and bulkhead rows have fixed armrests.
+Moveable armrests other than in exit and bulkhead rows which have fixed armrests.

-On-board toilets are not wheelchair accessible however the on-board aisle chair provides accessibility to the toilets.
+2On-board lavatories are not wheelchair accessible; however, the on-board aisle chair provides access to the entrance of restrooms.

 Persons with a disability are entitled to certain accommodations and services under the Accessible Transportation for Persons with Disabilities Regulations (ATPDR).